🎄 CHRISTMAS SALE

 Uploading the file is not enough; you must instruct the server to boot the specific file you just added.

-1. Go to the Startup tab in your control panel.
+1. Go to the Game Settings tab in your control panel.

 2. Find the World Name field.